 More information about Geomatica for Education can be found here: http://www.pcigeomatics.com/software/geomatica/education

-You will need to open port 5093 to allow access to the license server.
+You will need to open both Inbound and Outbound UDP port 5093 and 5099 to allow access to the license server.
 You will also need to add entries into the firewall for all Geomatica related products, such as Geomatica, OrthoEngine, Focus etc. This question was also answered on our community forum - http://support.pcigeomatics.com/hc/en-us/community/posts/203600163-Firewall

 This question is answered on our Community Forum.
 Please see the following page - http://support.pcigeomatics.com/hc/en-us/community/posts/203912503-Licensing-types